Sea of Marmara: Geography and hydrology

-The International Hydrographic Organization defines the limits of the Sea of Marmara as follows:
+The International Hydrographic Organization defines the limits of the Sea of Marmara as:

 On the West.
 The Dardanelles limit of the Aegean Sea [A line joining Kum Kale (26°11'E) and Cape Helles].

 On the Northeast.
 A line joining Cape Rumili with Cape Anatoli (41°13′N).

 The sea's south coast is heavily indented and includes the Gulf of İzmit (İzmit Körfezi), the Gulf of Gemlik (Gemlik Körfezi), the Gulf of Bandırma (Bandırma Körfezi), and the Gulf of Erdek (Erdek Körfezi).

 The surface salinity of the Marmara averages about 22 parts per thousand, which is slightly more than that of the Black Sea, but only about two-thirds that of most oceans.
-The water is much more saline at the bottom of the sea, averaging a salinity of around 38 parts per thousand, similar to that of the Mediterranean Sea.
-This high-density saline water does not migrate to the surface as is also the case with the Black Sea.
+The water is much more saline at the bottom of the sea, averaging a salinity around 38 parts per thousand, similar to that of the Mediterranean Sea.
+This high-density saline water does not migrate to the surface, as is also the case with the Black Sea.
 Water from the Susurluk, Biga (Granicus), and Gönen Rivers also reduces the salinity of the sea, though with less effect than on the Black Sea.
 With little land in Thrace draining southward, almost all of these rivers flow from Anatolia.

 Islands

-There are two main groups of islands in the Sea of Marmara.
-To the north lie the Princes' Islands, an archipelago made up of the inhabited islands of Kınaliada, Burgazada, Heybeliada, Büyükada and Sedef Adası and several uninhabited islands including Sivriada, Yassıada, Kaşıkadası and Tavşanadası.
-The inhabited islands are readily accessible by ferry from both the European and Asian shores of İstanbul and the entire archipelago forms part of the conurbation.
+Two main groups of islands are in the Sea of Marmara.
+To the north lie the Princes' Islands, an archipelago made up of the inhabited islands of Kınaliada, Burgazada, Heybeliada, Büyükada, and Sedef Adası, and several uninhabited islands, including Sivriada, Yassıada, Kaşıkadası and Tavşanadası.
+The inhabited islands are readily accessible by ferry from both the European and Asian shores of İstanbul, and the entire archipelago forms part of the conurbation.

-To the south lie the Marmara Islands, an archipelago made up of the eponymous Marmara Island and three other inhabited islands – Avşa, Paşalimanı and Ekinlik – as well as of seventeen largely uninhabited islands including the prison island of Imralı whose most famous prisoner, since 1999, has been the PKK leader Abdullah Öcalan.
-These islands lie within Balıkesir province and are most readily accessible from Tekirdağ in Thrace or Erdek on the southern shore of the Sea of Marmara.
-In high summer additional ferries travel to Avşa and Marmara Islands from the centre of İstanbul to facilitate a growing tourist trade.
+To the south lie the Marmara Islands, an archipelago made up of the eponymous Marmara Island and three other inhabited islands – Avşa, Paşalimanı, and Ekinlik, as well as 17 largely uninhabited islands, including the prison island of Imralı, whose most famous prisoner, since 1999, has been the PKK leader Abdullah Öcalan.
+These islands lie within Balıkesir Province and are most readily accessible from Tekirdağ in Thrace or Erdek on the southern shore of the Sea of Marmara.
+In high summer, additional ferries travel to Avşa and Marmara Islands from the centre of İstanbul to facilitate a growing tourist trade.

-There are also a few individual islands elsewhere in the Sea of Marmara, such as Koç Adası, off Tuzla, which is privately owned by the Koç family of industrialists.
+Also, a few individual islands are elsewhere in the Sea of Marmara, such as Koç Adası, off Tuzla, which is privately owned by the Koç family of industrialists.